I was asked to recreate this baseball wedding cake & to add some matching cake pops! I was sent this Pinterest Image:

 - 1/2 cup of Sour Cream

-Next I got to work on A LOT of Ganache to dam in the filling and cover each tier.
-The customer wanted Cream Cheese icing but there is no way it would have been as stable as ganache, so I decided to make a cream cheese flavored ganache!
-I used 2 quarts of Heavy Whipping cream and 12.5 pounds of white chocolate and 6 tsp of Lorann Oils Super Strength Cream Cheese Icing Flavor!
+And it was A LOT of Ganache!
+I was using ganache to dam in the filling and cover each tier.
+The customer wanted Cream Cheese icing but there is no way it would have been as stable or pretty as ganache.
+Comprise?
+I decided to make a cream cheese flavored ganache!
+With 2 quarts Heavy Whipping Cream, 12.5 pounds of white chocolate, and 6 tsp of Lorann Oils Super Strength Cream Cheese Icing Flavor I made some pretty awesome ganache!

 Thursday morning it was time to get to work!